 Zermatt is a special place that every skier must visit.
 Steeped in Alpine history and overlooked by the iconic Matterhorn, in our opinion, car-free Zermatt has more charm, sophistication and romance than any other Alpine resort.
 Added to this, the ski area is extensive, varied and complemented by the finest mountain restaurants in the world.
 There is plenty going on!

 The 62 rooms and suites are all well-equipped offering every modern comfort.
-No two rooms are alike.
-Classic and Alpine rooms have a homely, comfortable feel, and the suites are spacious and luxurious.
-Bright colors abound!
 A lovely feature of the refurbished ‘Fire and Ice’ rooms is a freestanding bathtub in the open bathroom.
 All rooms have internet access, cable TV, minibar and hairdryer.

 There are three types of double room: Classic, Alpine and Avantgarde.
 Classic double rooms have rustic wooden ceilings and timber walls, offset with elegant white handmade furniture, gives the room a fresh touch.
 To add to this the luxurious floral fabrics provide the room with a cosy feeling.
 The Alpine type Room is decorated with pine furniture that compliments the pine ceiling.
 The furnishings are in relaxing blues and greens that flatter your surroundings.
 The Avantgarde type consists of natural hand-made white furniture alongside soft furnishings decorated with a wonderful tulip pattern, leaving the room feeling somewhat noble, dignified, yet fashionable, spacious and luxurious.